-In Christ the King, we try to promote a love of reading from a very early age.
+At Christ the King, we promote a love of reading from a very early age.
 The children from Nursery upwards are taught Phonics through the Read Write Inc programme.

 Please click here to find out more about how this is taught.